jahfer/ori/README.md

 #### Timeouts and Cancellation

 You can also use `Ori::Scope.boundary` with timeouts to automatically cancel or raise after a specified duration.
-When using `cancel_after`, the scope will be cancelled but the boundary call will return normally.
-With `raise_after`, a `Ori::Scope::CancellationError` will be raised after the specified duration.
+When using `cancel_after(seconds)`, the scope will be cancelled but the boundary call will return normally.
+With `raise_after(seconds)`, a `Ori::Scope::CancellationError` will be raised after the specified duration.
 Both options will properly clean up any running fibers.

 Nested cancellation scopes are fully supported - a parent scope's deadline will be inherited by child scopes, and cancelling a parent scope will cancel all child scopes: